-The Framework enables us to celebrate our heritage and tradition of excellence in Catholic education at the service of the Church’s mission to the world. to read our most recent Section 48 Diocesan Report please click on the link below.
+The Framework enables us to celebrate our heritage and tradition of excellence in Catholic education at the service of the Church’s mission to the world.
+To read our most recent Catholic Schools Inspection report, please click on the link below.

 In November 2014 we were inspected under Section 48 of the Education Act 2005.
 This inspection evaluates the quality of Religious Education and the Catholic nature of our school.

 - The vision and commitment of the Governors, Head Teacher and senior leadership in creating the climate for a Gospel based education is rapidly improving the school.

 - The warmth of welcome, inclusion, witness and outreach of the school to those in the greatest need is inspirational.